murex/EventStormingJournal/_posts/2024-11-23-why-go-remote-with-event-storming-the-surprising-benefits.markdown

 > Let’s run our ES at the next company yearly retreat… That is in 9 months!”
 Wait a second, wasn’t Event Storming supposed to speed up decision-making?

 Let’s not kid ourselves; since COVID, hybrid work has become the default.
-Teams are overseas, and there are always people working from home. **Running an Event Storming with everybody at the same place and time has become a real challenge**.
+Many teams are now distributed, and there are always people working from home. **Running an Event Storming with everybody at the same place and time has become a real challenge**.

 At first, we were skeptical about adapting the workshop to remote.
 Yet, as we experimented, we discovered remote Event Storming had many great benefits.
 With good preparation, your results will be at least as good as when co-located.